-- □ Do not call any function that can cause the current task to block within a TSK_disable/TSK_enable block.
+- Do not call any function that can cause the current task to block or otherwise affect the state of the scheduler within a TSK_disable/TSK_enable block.
 For example, SEM_pend (if timeout is non-zero), TSK_sleep, TSK_yield, and MEM_alloc can all cause blocking.
-For a complete list, see Section A.1, Function Callability Table, page A-2. - ☐ TSK disable cannot be called from a SWI or HWI. - ☐ TSK_disable cannot be called from the program's main() function. - □ Do not call TSK_enable when TSKs are already enabled.
+Similarly, any MEM module call and any call that dynamically creates or deletes an object (XXX_create or XXX_delete) can affect the state of the scheduler.
+For a complete list, see the "Possible Context Switch" column in Section A.1, Function Callability Table. - TSK_disable cannot be called from a SWI or HWI. - TSK_disable cannot be called from the program's main() function. - Do not call TSK_enable when TSKs are already enabled.
 If you do so, the subsequent call to TSK_disable will not disable TSK processing.